torquebox/stompbox/README.md

   JBossAS.
 See the **Authentication** section below for more information.

 * **API_KEY** This should be set to something unguessable like an SHA1 hash.
+  If you deploy as a gem a random, 40 character string is generated for you.
+  If you install manually, you'll want to generate your own key.
 You can generate these any number of ways.

 Here's one one way to generate a key.